FLARE-forecast/FLAREr/README.md

 Next, you need the GLM model.
 You can get in using multiple pathways

-The easiest way is to install the `GLMAEDr` package from Github, which downloads and manages the GLM binary for you:
+The recommended way is to install the `GLMAEDr` package from Github, which downloads and manages the GLM binary for you.
+It provides GLM-AED version 4 (the `v4alpha` build), which FLARE v4.0 requires for its NetCDF restart capacity:

 ```
 remotes::install_github("flare-forecast/GLMAEDr")
 GLMAEDr::glm_install()
 Sys.setenv('GLM_PATH'=GLMAEDr::glm_path())
 ```

+The alternative pathways below predate GLM-AED 4 and may not include the NetCDF restart capacity.
+Use them only if the binary they provide is a GLM-AED 4 (`v4alpha`) build; otherwise the FLARE restart workflow will not work.

 Alternatively, you can install the `GLM3r` package from Github using